niciamcompi/master-thesis-mas-public/README.md

 This project was developed as part of a **MAS Data Science programme** and focuses on applying machine learning techniques to **financial risk management**.

 The goal is to identify anomalies in pension fund mandates and understand how they relate to global economic and geopolitical events.
+Due to privacy reasons, the individual mandate data is not available in this repository

 ---